-- \ CR100 Christianity, Character and Culture I (2)-Introduces study of liberal arts and the Core Curriculum.
+- CR100 Christianity, Character and Culture I (2)-Introduces study of liberal arts and the Core Curriculum.
 Topics include character formation, cross-cultural issues, and Christian social responsibility.
 Readings include important works of fiction and nonfiction.
 Small-group discussion, intensive writing, individual turorials.
-The course may not be dropped. - \ CR102 Christianity, Character and Culture II (2)-Continuation of CR100.
+The course may not be dropped. - CR102 Christianity, Character and Culture II (2)-Continuation of CR100.
 Firstyear students must enroll in the same section for both fall and spring semesters.
 The course may not be dropped.
-Prerequisite: CR100.

-\CR200 Christianity, Character and Culture (Transfer) (2)-For transfer students with more than 12 and fewer than 56 semester hours in transfer credits.
+Prerequisite: CR100. - CR200 Christianity, Character and Culture (Transfer) (2) For transfer students with more than 12 to 56 credits after high school.
 Covers topics of CR100 and 102 including character formation, cross-cultural issues, and Christian social responsibility.
 Readings include important works of fiction and nonfiction.
 Small-group discussion, individual tutorials, intensive writing.
 Normally taken the first term at Gordon; may not be dropped.